 This paper provides the first large-scale study measuring the bias in favour of going concerns induced by court-administered bankruptcy procedures, using Hungarian data.
 We find that the large majority of bankrupt firms in our sample are kept as going concerns; the results suggest that there is a significant going concern bias, which leads to large losses to pre-bankruptcy creditors.
-We attribute the high level of going concerns in bankruptcy to the design of the compensation scheme of the trustees administering the bankrupt firm.
+We attribute the high level of going concerns in bankrupt firm.
 Inadequate court oversight and a lack of creditor control over the proceedings remove important checks over the trustee.
 We explore and reject an alternative hypothesis that employment considerations explain the going concern bias